sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter2.md

 ### **Windows**

 Inspect the `mud` package.
-It's got your typical layered application where we pass around a `Ball` through all of it's layers.
+It's got your typical layered application where we pass around a `Ball` through all of its layers.
 In order to navigate more complex code hierarchies, play around with some of these hotkeys:

 Pressing <kbd>alt</kbd> <kbd>F7</kbd> will show you how the selected element is used inside your codebase.